 Tell your dentist if you are pregnant

 Pregnancy may affect your dental care.
 For example, the dentist may put off taking x-rays until after the birth of your baby.
 If dental x-rays are unavoidable, the dentist can take precautions to ensure your baby’s safety.
-If your dental condition requires general anaesthesia or drugs, talk to your dentist, doctor or obstetrician for advice.
+If your dental condition requires general anaesthesia or medications, talk to your dentist, doctor or obstetrician for advice.

 Causes of dental health problems